compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/report_unix.md

 ### 10. Which are the advantages of BED/coordinate files as compared to storing just sequences?

 -  It uses specific coordinates instead of a nucleotide sequence.
-It is stored as 1 line per sequence, which reduces the used storage size.
+It is stored as 1 line per sequence, which reduces the storage size.

 ### 11. Which QC values are tracked during a bioinformatic variant calling NGS workflow? (from sequencing to variant calling)?